tweakmy/ue4-in-docker/README.md

 ````
 At this point of time, just look at your nvidia* and snd

 7) Modify the docker-compose.yml file at "devices" section.
-Modify to suit for your machine to expose sound card and graphic card to container.
+Modify to suit for your host machine to expose sound card and graphic card to container.

 devices:
 ````